-Please follow the mandatory manuscript terminology standards.
+Please follow the mandatory manuscript terminology standards

 - Weight loss must be expressed as change in BMI or %total weight loss (%TWL) - The term for the operative procedure that was previously labeled "Mini Gastric Bypass (MGB)" should no longer be used.
 Instead, use the accepted term "One Anastomosis Gastric Bypass (OAGB)". - Authors must use person-first language: e.g., "patients with obesity" or "patients with a BMI over 50 kg/m2" rather than "obese patients." - We support uniform, defined reporting of the sex used for human, animal, tissue, and cell research in ALL manuscripts published in our journals.
-If only one sex is reported, authors must include a justification statement as to why only a single-sex study was conducted. - Patient data extending beyond 30 days must include "lost to follow-up" information in the Abstract and Results section, including all tables and figures, with the denominator provided as to how many patients were available at each time point and the number of patients actually seen. - Avoid using stigmatizing language (e.g., use the term "extreme" or "clinically severe" rather than "morbid").
+If only one sex is reported, authors must include a justification statement as to why only a single-sex study was conducted. - Patient data extending beyond 30 days must include "lost to follow-up" information in the Abstract and Results section, including all tables and figures, with the denominator provided as to how many patients were available at each time point and the number of patients actually seen. - Avoid using stigmatizing language (e.g., use the term "extreme" or "clinically severe" rather than "morbid"). - See the "IFSO Accepted Language" file for additional examples and guidelines.

 4c.
-MANUSCRIPT SECTIONS AND FILE ITEM TYPES
+MANUSCRIPT SECTIONS